swkWien/gdcr2024/04_session03.md

 1. Restart timer and repeat from 2
     * no discussions in between timers
 1. Use the same procedure for Refactoring!

+---

+## Retrospective 🏟️

+TODO What do we want to do here?
+- 1 minute per shout out

+<-- 10 minutes -->